Iberian Highlands

 “What we are trying to achieve here is to demonstrate that rewilding, at a large scale, can both benefit nature and people.”

 “Breathing New Life in the Iberian Highlands” is a Rewilding Europe documentary that depicts the incredible impact that rewilding can do for nature and wildlife.
 The film shares the inspiring story of the translocation of Przewalski's horses from the Monts D'Azur Biological Reserve in France to the Iberian Highlands in May 2023.
-According to Pablo Villa, the Herd Manager at Rewilding Spain, the horses are vital to the abandoned mountains in the Iberian Highlands, which has an overabundance of vegetation, leading to risks of wildfires.

 Featured on EuroMaxx